 This particular brand offers the standard color style as well as a matte, fluorescent, and even metallic style that has a good amount of shimmer to it.

-- Professional Grade & Highly Pigmented – This organic mica is made from the stronger pigment than...
+- Professional Grade & Highly Pigmented - our pigment is made from a stronger pigment to give you the...

 Baltic Day is another good powder pigment that is used to color resin.

 This particular powder pigment is nontoxic as well as 100% natural, and it is also friendly to the environment and cruelty free.

 This pigment is a strong pigment that does not fade or change over time, and you’ll be amazed at the 60 colors included in this set.